diescalo/rst_test/doc/index.rst

 API reference
 -------------

-The API reference contains more detauled documentation about the API for developers who are interested in using and extending the library functionality.
+The API reference contains more detailed documentation about the API for developers who are interested in using and extending the library functionality.

 * :doc:`api/modules`